APD seeking second person of interest in homicide investigation

-ANDERSON – The Anderson Police Department have identified a second person of interest in the homicide investigation of the death of a 41-year-old man.
+ANDERSON — The Anderson Police Department has identified a second person of interest in the homicide investigation of the death of a 41-year-old man.

-Caleb McKnight, public information officer for APD, said Thursday officers are wanting information on the whereabouts of Demarcus S. Davis, 30.
+Caleb McKnight, public information officer for APD, said Thursday officers are seeking information on the whereabouts of Demarcus S. Davis, 30.

-Officers were dispatched at 10:34 p.m.
-Tuesday to the 1000 block of West 13th Street for a report of a deceased male in the residence.
+Officers were dispatched at 10:34 p.m. that night to the 1000 block of West 13th Street on a report of a deceased male in the residence.

 The Criminal Investigations Division collected evidence and spoke to several witnesses at the scene.